ranjmak/js-quiz/README.md

 ## the Task

-As you proceed in your journey to becoming a front-end web developer, it’s likely that you’ll be asked to complete a coding assessment, perhaps as part of an interview process.
-A typical coding assessment is a combination of multiple-choice questions and interactive coding challenges.

-To help you become familiar with these tests and give you a chance to apply the skills from this module, this week’s challenge invites you to build a timed coding quiz with multiple-choice questions.
+Build a timed coding quiz with multiple-choice questions.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean, polished, and responsive user interface.
 This week’s coursework has taught you all the skills you need to succeed in this challenge.

 ## User Story